pericles-tpt/seye_rs/README.md

     - MainThread -> combine(diff0, diff1) = diff01
     - Thread1    -> combine(diff2, diff3) = diff23
     - MainThread -> combine(diff01, diff23) = diffAll
-- Learn about performance optimisation techniques
+- ~~Learn about performance optimisation techniques~~

 ## Progress
 The following functionality is currently working:

-- Scan: You can currently scan a directory and store the binary output of the scan in an output directory
+- Scan: Scan a directory and store the binary output of the scan in an output directory, subsequent scans will just store the "diff".
-- Report: You can generate a basic report of which directories were: added, removed or modified.
+- Report: Generates a basic report of which directories were: added, removed or modified.
 Reports look like this:
 ```
 running as ROOT user
 MOD: "/home/pt/Downloads/OnbOxDty_export(2)" (+2G)